-Elected in November 2016, Senator Scott Wiener represents District 11 in the State Senate, which includes San Francisco.
-Broadmoor, Colma, Daly City, and portions of South San Francisco.
-Senator Wiener serves on the Human Services Committee (Chair), Transportation and Housing Committee, Energy, Utilities and Communications Committee, Appropriations Committee, and Public Safety Committee.
+Elected in November 2016, Senator Scott Wiener represents District 11 in the California State Senate.
+District 11 includes all of San Francisco, Broadmoor, Colma, and Daly City, as well as portions of South San Francisco.

 Prior to his election to the State Senate, Senator Wiener served as a member of the San Francisco Board of Supervisors, where he was a champion for creating housing policy to make housing more affordable, improving the reliability and capacity of public transportation, ensuring neighborhood safety, fighting against the impacts of climate change and the drought, and safeguarding and expanding the rights of all communities, including the LGBT community.